-- If students enrolled in the ALIENTO program will be providing services in Spanish, then it is a requirement that the student receives clinical supervision in Spanish. - If students enrolled in the ALIENTO program will be providing services to Latina/o community and the services will be provided entirely in English then there is no requirement for clinical supervision in Spanish.
-(English clinical supervision is acceptable) - Students enrolled in the ALIENTO program must have 50% of their total client contact hours met by serving Latina/o communities. - Therapy services can be given in English or Spanish.
+- If students enrolled in the ALIENTO program will be providing services in Spanish, then it is a requirement that the student receives clinical supervision in Spanish. - If students enrolled in the ALIENTO program will be providing services to Latinx community and the services will be provided entirely in English then there is no requirement for clinical supervision in Spanish.
+(English clinical supervision is acceptable) - Students enrolled in the ALIENTO program must have 50% of their total client contact hours met by serving Latinx communities. - Therapy services can be given in English or Spanish.

-For students in the M.A. in Clinical Psychology Program with Latinas/os (ALIENTO) the following prerequisite courses must be completed before enrolling in PSY 662 or 663:
+For students in the M.A. in Clinical Psychology Program with Latinx Communities (ALIENTO) the following prerequisite courses must be completed before enrolling in PSY 662 or 663:

-PSY 606 PSY 606 Interpersonal Skills and Group Therapy PSY 623 Ethics and Law for Mental Health Professionals) PSY 639 Couple and Family Therapy I PSY 661 Preparation for Practicum PSY 674 Diagnosis and Treatment of Mental Health Disorders) (Latina/o emphasis) PSY 676 Theories of Counseling and Psychotherapy) (Latina/o emphasis) PSY 678 Techniques of Counseling and Psychotherapy) (Latina/o emphasis)
+''' PSY 606 Interpersonal Skills and Group Therapy PSY 623 Ethics and Law for Mental Health Professionals PSY 639 Couple and Family Therapy I PSY 661 Preparation for Practicum PSY 674 Diagnosis and Treatment of Mental Health Disorders (Latinx communities emphasis) PSY 676 Theories of Counseling and Psychotherapy (Latinx communities emphasis) '''

+PSY 678 Techniques of Counseling and Psychotherapy (Latinx communities emphasis)